What Is a College Grant?

 College grants represent a form of financial aid that can be used in additional to student loans and scholarships.
 A college grant is offered through federal and state agencies as well as corporations and non-profit organizations.
 Continue reading for more information regarding college grants.
 Schools offering Nonprofit Management & Leadership degrees can also be found in these popular choices.

 In essence, a college grant is free money that can be used by students to ease the cost of many college expenses.
 Some of the advantages of a college grant include unrestricted use of funds and, unlike student loans, an absence of repayment obligations.
-The following list displays the different types of college grants:
+The U.S. Department of Education's website (www.ed.gov) provides information on a variety of grant types, as well as other sources of funding for college.
+The following list displays some different types of college grants:

 - Federal and state

 |Degree Levels||Associate's, bachelor's, master's and doctorate degrees available|

 |Prerequisites||Varies, depending upon desired program of enrollment; associate's and bachelor's programs typically require a high school diploma, or equivalent|